signforall/challenge/index.md

 ## Baseline

-To replicate our results, please follow the steps outlined in our GitHub repository.
+To replicate our pipeline, please check [Kaggle web page](https://www.kaggle.com/competitions/ssl-competetion/)

 You can access the repository via the following link: